PaddlePaddle/Paddle/doc/v2/dev/write_docs_en.rst

 Contribute Documentation
 ########################

-PaddlePaddle supports English documentation ``doc`` and Chinese documentation ``doc_cn``.
-Both are compiled by `cmake`_ and `sphinx`_ , the compiled documentations will be stored under ``doc`` and ``doc_cn`` directories.
-When using the PaddlePaddle.org to compile documentations, the compiled documentations will be stored under a consolidated directory: .ppo_workspace/content
+PaddlePaddle's documentation includes both Chinese and English versions.
+The documentation is generated using the ``cmake`` command to drive the ``sphinx`` compiler.
+The PaddlePaddle.org tool helps us to implement this compilation process and provides better preview results.

-How to Build Documentations
+How to Build Documentation
 ============

+PaddlePaddle's documentation is generated in two ways: using the PaddlePaddle.org tool and not using the PaddlePaddle.org tool.
+Both methods have their own advantages.
+The former facilitates previewing, while the latter facilitates debugging by the developer.
+And we could chose to generate the documentation with docker or without docker in each way.

-We recommend using PaddlePaddle.org tool to build documentation
+We recommend using PaddlePaddle.org tool to build documentation.

-Use PaddlePaddle.org tool
+With PaddlePaddle.org tool
 --------------
-This is the recommended method to build documentation.
-It can compile documentation and preview the documentation in a web browser.
+This is the recommended method to build documentation, because it can automatically compile the documentation and preview the documentation directly in the web page, it should be noted that, in other ways, although you can preview the document, but the style of the document and the official website document is inconsistent, while Compiling with the PaddlePaddle.org tool produces a preview that is consistent with the official website document style.

 The tool uses Docker, please install it on your system.
 Please check Docker official website on how to install Docker.
 You may use the following commands to activate the tool

+The PaddlePaddle.org tool can be used with Docker and the Docker needs to be installed first.
+Please refer to the `Docker's official website <https://docs.docker.com/>`_ on how to install Docker.
+After installing Docker, you may use the following command to activate the tool

 ..  code-block:: bash